 6. Assuming the pot is operational, or the replacement is installed; you can enlarge the the circuit board existing hole for access by a larger sized jewelers screwdriver.
 If you intend to make the regulator adjustable from outside the can, then you have an optional step now.
 That is to drill the thin metal cover in the appropriate place, and install a rubber grommet.
 The purpose of the rubber grommet is to keep you from electrically shorting the pot metal to the regulator cover metal when adjusting the voltage regulator with a metal-shank screwdriver.

 You don't have to have the hole in the top of the can & grommet.
 You can set the regulator without the cover on.
 The cover, whether on or off, has NO magnetic effects on the adjustment, so you CAN install the VR, make the adjustment with a very tiny jewelers screwdriver (cover off), and then simply replace the cover, using sealing tape.
 This completely negates any need for drilling or a grommet.
 It is your choice.
 You can always add the hole and grommet later, if you want to.

-You WILL find the can hole convenient, but NOT necessary for future adjustments...such as if you change the battery to a type needing a different voltage, ETC!
-The standard 13.8 volts as VR's typically come from BMW, is TOO LOW for modern batteries.
-If you use the hole & grommet, it is nice to seal it's hole with something.
+You WILL find the can hole convenient, but NOT absolutely necessary for future adjustments...such as if you change the battery to a type needing a different voltage, ETC!
+The standard 13.8 volts as VR's typically come from BMW, is TOO LOW for modern batteries; and, I think it too low for the original flooded batteries.
+If you use the hole & grommet, it's nice to seal it's hole with something.
 I use a common black plastic auto-body plug, that fits into the center hole, and I use a wee dab of silicon rubber...that stuff in a squeeze tube to keep that plug in place.
 Easy to remove & readjust whenever you might like to, and the regulator remains weatherproof.